 Comfort in ignorance

-By casting a negative spotlight on animal researchers, an unintended ring of positive ignorance may have been created.
+By casting a negative spotlight on animal researchers, an unintended ring of positive ignorance might have been created.
 And this ignorance spans across two levels: a lack of training to uphold the rights of pets, and the readiness to point fingers at animal research due to misinformation in the media of how such research is done.

+[panel style=”panel-default” title=”InfoBox: How do primate researchers get licensed?” footer=””]The FELASA accredited EUPRIM-Net Laboratory Animal Science Course on Primates offers an intensive training to experimenters working with members of the primate species.
+It demands one month of preparatory reading, followed by an examination, 5 days of classes with specialists, and another examination.
+It covers a well-rounded syllabus from animal behaviour to legal regulations, to assessment of different levels of stress, to medical care, to enrichment of the animal.
 With this certification and an additional permit from the state, the researcher may begin his/her practical training by accompanying in-house experts into the animal facility for up to 3-6 months (depending upon the level of personal skill in handling animals).
-Supported by a team of assistants, vets, an Animal Welfare Officer and the leading scientist, the experiments are then able to commence.
-It is important to note that the license isn’t self-perpetuating: proof of active engagement in certified education must be regularly presented to retain it.[/panel]
+Supported by a team of assistants, veterinarians, an Animal Welfare Officer and the leading scientist, the experiments then commence.
+It is important to note that the license isn’t self-perpetuating; proof of active engagement in certified education must be regularly presented to retain it.[/panel]